Unveiling Our 2021 YDC Winners!

 About the Challenge

-The Youth Design Challenge is a competition that asks middle and high school students to design bio-inspired solutions to fight climate change.
-It gives classroom and informal educators a framework to introduce biomimicry to students, providing a great context for STEM learning and the Next Generation Science Standards (NGSS).
+The Biomimicry Institute’s Youth Design Challenge (YDC) is a project-based learning experience that asks middle and high school teams to design bio-inspired ideas that can provide solutions to the climate crisis.
+It provides a framework for formal and informal educators to introduce biomimicry as an engineering design strategy, to integrate relevant purposeful STEM experiences, and to provide engaging instruction aligned to the Next Generation Science Standards (NGSS).

 Principia School, St. Louis, MO